-How to Prepare for the Test:
+How to Prepare for An Electromyography Test

 - Do not use body lotion or powder on your arms or legs on the day of the test

 - Provide a list of all your medications, especially if you are taking aspirin, blood thinners (like Coumadin), or have a bleeding disorder (such as hemophilia).
-Tell the physician if you are taking Coumadin or aspirin.

 - Medications can be taken the day of the testing unless your referring physician tells you differently.
 If you have myasthenia gravis, it is especially important that you ask your referring physician if you should take your medication on the day of the test.